mtesauro/owasp-wte/docs/package-conversion.md

 $ vi ./README.md  (or use your favorite text editor)
 ```

 (7) Create a build script called build-[package name] - use another one from the repo as a starter file.
 Use the comments in that script to help you decide how to convert it to this package.
-Mostly, it setting several bash variables.
+Mostly, it is setting several bash variables.

 ```
 $ cp ../zap/build-zap ./build-webgoat